Saturday, July 27, 2013

 • a saw (power saw recommended), or a nice person at said home improvement store who will cut the board into pieces for you--just be sure you take the measurements with you.

 • black paint (This project takes more than half of a 2-oz. bottle of craft paint.
 You could try spray paint if you prefer.
-You could also try a different color if you prefer)
+You could also try a different color if you prefer, but I think the black looks sharp with the lettering.)

-• adhesive of some kind, such as double-sided tape, Xyron, Uhu stick, spray adhesive, or Mod Podge.
+• adhesive of some kind, such as double-sided tape, Xyron, Uhu stick, or spray adhesive

 STEP 2: cut your wooden blocks

 Remember that 2x4s actually measure 1.5" x 3.5".
-This is important to know so that you make sure your Heritage Makers design is the right size.
-You can go ahead and cut your blocks while you wait for your Heritage Makers order to come in the mail, or you can wait just to double-check sizes.
+You can go ahead and cut your blocks while you wait for your printed digital scrapbook page order to come in the mail, or you can wait just to double-check sizes.

-This particular project, because it's a template, actually comes with some instructions and size information right on it.
-If you are doing something from scratch, you'll have to actually measure out the blocks sizes yourself.
-You don't want the blocks exactly the same size as the Heritage Makers pieces--it's easiest to have a little bit of a wood border around your HM pages.
-It protects it a bit.
+The page I've designed actually comes with instructions and size information right on it, including this: You don't want the blocks exactly the same size as the scrapbook page pieces--it's easiest to have a little bit of a wood border around them.
 I'd recommend that you cut the blocks with a power saw, to save time and to get a cleaner cut.

 STEP 3: prepare the wooden blocks